PermittedLeader/octopus-agile-pi-prices/README.md

 # octopus-agile-pi-prices
 Display the upcoming prices on the Octopus Energy "Agile" tariff.

+This repo is a fork of [pufferfish-tech/octopus-agile-pi-prices](https://github.com/pufferfish-tech/octopus-agile-pi-prices), but adapted to work with a portrait format display.

 # What does it do?
 Octopus is an energy provider in the uk.
 Agile is a package they provide with half hourly energy prices. https://octopus.energy/agile/
 Amazingly they offer an API to allow us nerds to code things.

 # Yeah but...what does it do?
 It's for displaying current prices.
 It runs in python on a raspberry pi.
-This is great because it means you don't need to install anything*.
+This is great because it means you don't need to install anything.
 The current version of Raspbian has the two things it needs: python and SQLite.

-image of it working here -> https://imgur.com/hymxfbq
+image of it working here -> https://imgur.com/a/e35tQVr

-There's 2 versions right now.
-The first one I wrote was for the pimoroni "display-o-tron" hat, which is a three line LCD with RGB frontlighting.
-It's good, but it's not graphical, and it made a whine noise (a fault in my unit).

-So I wrote a second version for the **pimoroni inkyphat** https://shop.pimoroni.com/?q=inkyphat.
-This is silent, doesn't self light, consumes no extra power, and oh, it looks awesome!

-(* other than the libraries for whatever display device you want...)

 # What do I need?
 currently:
 - A raspberry pi.
 The zero W works fine.
 The pi needs network one way or another.
 - A display adapter.
-If you use an inkyphat, it should work out of the box.
-Same with the DOThat assuming I didn't accidentally break that code.
+If you use an inkyphat, it should work out of the box
 - An sd card (obviously) - 4GB works fine.
 Raspbian buster LITE version uses only about half of that.
 No need for any more.
 - Octopus Agile API key.